-Extinction simulations and stability
+Species impact on food web stability

 It’s important to note that since the proportion of Jacobians that were locally stable or QSS was zero for the Weddell Sea food web, we considered the mean maximum eigenvalue as the stability index.

-When performing the extinction simulations, our results showed that the majority of the species had no significant impact on the stability of the food web when extinct (Figure 5).
-This is shown in Figure 5, where most of the points lie around the zero value of the ‘Stability difference’ y axis, meaning that the stability for the food web minus a given species is similar (not significant) to the stability for the whole network.
-However, there were few species that when become extinct altered significantly the stability of the food web.
-Most of such species generated positive significant differences in the stability of the food web, which mean that they increased the network’s stability when deleted.
-There were two exceptions, Pagetopsis macropterus (demersal fish) and Maxilliphimedia longipes (benthopelagic amphipod), that when deleted decreased the stability.
-Overall, 15 out of 490 species (3.06%) gave rise to significant changes in the food web’s stability (Table 2).
+Our extinction analyses showed that the majority of species had no significant impact on food web stability after being removed (Figure 5).
+Most of the species (black points in figure 5) do not change stability of the network considerably after being removed.
+Except for a few species.
+Only 15 out of 490 species (3.06%) gave rise to significant changes in the food web’s stability after their removal (Table 2).
+Most of these species had a positive impact on food web stability, i.e., network stability increased after their removal.
+Only two species significantly decreased network stability after being removed, the demersal fish Pagetopsis macropterus and the benthopelagic amphipod Maxilliphimedia longipes.

 Figure 5.
 Quasi-Sign Stability (QSS) difference between the whole Weddell Sea food web (n = 490) and the food web without one species (n = 489) for weighted (interaction strength) and unweighted species properties, and habitat.
 Point color indicates the impact on the QSS; if significant the extinction of that species altered the stability (QSS) of the food web.